codewithdpk/openzipline-mcp/README.md

-# openzipline-mcp
+# openzippelin-mcp

-openzipline-mcp is a Model Context Protocol (MCP) server that provides easy access to secure, standards-compliant smart contract templates.
+openzippelin-mcp is a Model Context Protocol (MCP) server that provides easy access to secure, standards-compliant smart contract templates.
 It is designed for use with Claude for Desktop and other MCP-compatible clients, enabling users to generate and retrieve token and governance contracts on demand.

 ---

-## What is openzipline-mcp?
+## What is openzippelin-mcp?

-openzipline-mcp exposes tools for generating and retrieving smart contract templates, including:
+openzippelin-mcp exposes tools for generating and retrieving smart contract templates, including:
 - ERC20, ERC721, and ERC1155 token contracts
 - Access control, account management, finance, and governance contracts